temuair/fot/docs/quests/medusa.md

 - Polished Pearl
 - Pouch of Gems

-Return to Duncan in the Nobis Pub (Nobis Village - 29, 49) and tell him that you found talisman pieces and he will forge them into an Empty Talisman.
+Return to Duncan in the Nobis Pub (Nobis Village - 29, 49).
+Tell him that you found talisman pieces and he will forge them into an Empty Talisman.
 If you speak to him again, he will forge the Medusa Talisman by combining the Empty Talisman with your Polished Pearl and Pouch of Gems.

 ### Medusa Creant Fight